PVPINStudio/PVPINCore/README.md

 Though written in Java, this plugin provides a series of APIs easy for JavaScript to use.

-This plugin uses GraalJS 21.2.0 to load JavaScript code, thus making the Jar's size big.
+This plugin uses GraalJS 21.2.0 to load JavaScript code.

 ## Usage